Extending Vulkan

 When an extension is promoted, any backwards compatibility aliases which exist in the extension will not be promoted.

-Extensions may be marked as deprecated when the intended use cases either become irrelevant or can be solved in other ways.
+Extensions may be marked as deprecated when they are no longer intended to be used by applications under certain conditions.
 Generally, a new feature will become available to solve the use case in another extension or core version of the API, but it is not guaranteed.

 Obsoletion